-- Recognizing that paper charts are a valuable supplement to electronic systems during the transition period to electronic charts or ECDIS, NOAA should work with the USCG to ensure that carriage requirements are updated and that the chart update process, including Notice to Mariners, is streamlined and communicated clearly to the public. - NOAA should work on standard guidance for the use of paper charts as a supplement or backup for electronic navigation.
-Guidance should include specifications like appropriate scale, update frequency, red light readability, etc. NOAA should work to ensure that this guidance is internationally agreed upon. - NOAA should improve the Custom Chart Tool so that both the process and the charts produced meet the needs of the fleets with minimal technical expertise required. - NOAA custom charts should include topography and significant landmarks, particularly in areas where elevation and environmental conditions impact navigation. - To assist POD vendors, NOAA should create two, possibly three, templates of fixed scale and physical size that can be easily applied and produce printed charts that are relatively similar to charts in the existing suites of raster charts.
-Relevant scales might be 1:12,000 for harbor charts, and possibly 1:100,000 and 1:200,000 for coastal approach charts. - The NOAA Custom Chart should regularly export key fixed suites of charts to assist with consistency among users and to simplify the process for POD vendors to produce those paper charts. - NOAA should work with professional maritime institutes and the major providers of instruction to recreational boaters to ensure that mariners are learning the best practices in using NOAA's ENC for navigation and utilization in an Electronic Chart Display and Information System (ECDIS) when applicable.
-Paper charts should be considered a valuable tool during the learning process, as they have always been. - NOAA should periodically assess the state of mariners transitioning to digital charts to update the milestone for NOAA support for paper charts production. - NOAA should encourage private industry to produce paper versions of NOAA's ENC once NOAA ceases all production of raster charts.
+- Recognizing that paper charts are a valuable supplement to electronic systems during the transition period to electronic charts or ECDIS, NOAA should work with the USCG to ensure that carriage requirements are updated and that the chart update presented. - requirements are updated and that the chart update process, including Notice to Mariners, is streamlined and communicated clearly to the public. - NOAA should develop standard guidance for the use of paper charts as a supplement or backup for electronic navigation and ensure it is internationally agreed upon.
+Guidance should include specifications like appropriate scale, update frequency, red light readability, etc. - NOAA should improve the Custom Chart Tool so that both the process and the charts produced meet the needs of the fleets with minimal technical expertise required. - NOAA custom charts should include topography and significant landmarks, particularly in areas where elevation and environmental conditions impact navigation. - To assist Print On Demand (POD) vendors, NOAA should create two or three templates of fixed scale and physical size that can be easily applied and produce printed charts that are relatively similar to charts in the existing suites of raster charts.
+Relevant scales might be 1:12,000 for harbor charts, and 1:100,000 and 1:200,000 for coastal approach charts. - The NOAA Custom Chart should regularly export key fixed suites of charts to assist with consistency among users and to simplify the process for POD vendors to produce those paper charts. - NOAA should work with professional maritime institutes and the major providers of instruction to recreational boaters to ensure that mariners are learning the best practices in using NOAA's ENC for navigation and utilization in an Electronic Chart Display and Information System (ECDIS) when applicable.
+Paper charts should be considered a valuable tool during the learning process, as they have always been. - NOAA should periodically assess the state of mariners transitioning to digital charts to update the milestone for NOAA support for paper charts production. - NOAA should encourage private industry to produce paper versions of NOAA's ENC once NOAA ceases all production of raster paper charts.